 Major releases add new user features and developer APIs.
-Though typically a “major” version means you can break backwards compatibility (and indeed, it normally means that you have), WordPress strives to never break backwards compatibility.
+Though typically a “major” version means you can break backward compatibility (and indeed, it normally means that you have), WordPress strives to never break backward compatibility.
 It’s one of our most important philosophies, and makes updates much easier on users and developers alike.

 Since new versions of WordPress are released so frequently – we aim for 4-5 months for a major release, and minor releases happen as needed – we only have a need for major and minor releases.
-We don’t have bug-fix or “patch” releases you normally see with an X.Y.Z-style version number.
+We don’t have bugbugA bug is an error or unexpected result.
+Performance improvements, code optimization, and are considered enhancements, not defects.
+After feature freeze, only bugs are dealt with, with regressions (adverse changes from the previous version) being the highest priority.-fix or “patchpatchA special text file that describes changes to code, by identifying the files and lines which are added, removed, and altered.
+It may also be referred to as a diff.
+A patch can be applied to a codebase for testing.” releases you normally see with an X.Y.Z-style version number.
 Rather, we have an X.X.Y version number.

 While it’s a bit confusing, our commitments to backward compatibility and fast release cycles make it very easy for users to be able to update without worrying.
 (Which is great, considering the days of the version number are numbered…)